bhamail/jenkins-parent/README.md

                 </repositories>
             </profile>
         </profiles>
+4. Deploy this jenkins-parent pom to your repo via:

+        mvn deploy

-4. Deploy this parent pom to your repo via: mvn deploy This will validate your configuration, as well as ensure the parent pom is available in your repo for use by project A and B.
+   This will validate your configuration, as well as ensure the parent pom is available in your repo for use by project A and B.
         It is important that this be a 'release' version (not a SNAPSHOT version), otherwise the 'mvn release' of jenkins-a will fail.
 5. After this project is deployed, you can setup two new jenkins jobs for project jenkins-a and jenkins-b (be sure to use "maven" jobs).
 Use maven goal: clean deploy.
 Verify the projects can build individually.
 After you have built both jobs in Jenkins, make sure project B